k2view-academy/K2View-Academy/articles/TDM/tdm_architecture/02_tdm_database.md

 </tr>
 <tr>
 <td><h4>task_globals</td>
-<td>The list of Global parameters, set on the Task level.</td>
+<td>List of Global parameters set on a task level.</td>
 <td>Task</td>
 </tr>
 <tr>
 <td><h4>task_ref_tables</td>
-<td>The list of Reference Tables included in each TDM task.</td>
+<td>List of Reference tables included in each TDM task.</td>
 <td>Task</td>
 </tr>
 <tr>
 <td><h4>tasks_logical_units</td>
-<td>The list of LUs included in each TDM task.</td>
+<td>List of LUs included in each TDM task.</td>
 <td>Task</td>
 </tr>
 <tr>
 <td><h4>instance_table_count</td>
-<td>This table contains the number of records, added to each LU table on each LU and LUI.
-The table is populated by Fabric Sync and is used to generate the TDM Statistics report.</td>
+<td>Holds the records added to each LU table in each LU and LUI.
+The table is populated by a Fabric sync and is used to generate the TDM Statistics report.</td>
 <td>Task Execution</td>
 </tr>
 <tr>